INTP in a Nutshell

 The INTP is typically non-traditional, and more likely to reason out their own individual way of doing things than to follow the crowd.
 The INTP is suspicious of assumptions and conventions, and eager to break apart ideas that others take for granted.
 INTPs are merciless when analyzing concepts and beliefs, and hold little sacred.
 They are often baffled by other people who remain loyal to ideology that doesn't make logical sense.

-Recognizing an INTP
+Recognizing the INTP

 INTPs are often thoroughly engaged in their own thoughts, and usually appear to others to be offbeat and unconventional.
 The INTP’s mind is a most active place, and their inward orientation can mean that they neglect superficial things like home décor or appropriate clothing.
 They don’t tend to bother with small talk but can become downright passionate when talking about science, mathematics, computers, or the larger theoretical problems of the universe.
 Reality is often of only passing interest to the Architect, as they are more interested in the theory behind it all.